 In the next 10 years we are investing in 42 new red light safety cameras at high risk intersections.

-This is one of our programmes to improve road safety and reduce deaths and serious injuries on our roads.
-In Auckland, between 2013 and 2017, there were 79 fatal and serious injury crashes due to red light running, and overall, signalised intersection crashes have trended upwards since 2012.
+This is one strategy to improve road safety and reduce deaths and serious injuries.
+In Auckland, between 2014 and 2018, there were 83 fatal and serious injury crashes due to red light running, and overall, signalised intersection crashes have trended upwards since 2012.

 Red light safety cameras are funded in part by the Regional Fuel Tax.
 They are an effective tool to reduce red light running.